 Another reason to shop farmers markets is to support the local movement.
 Food writer Michael Pollan—best known for his works The Omnivore’s Dilemma and In Defense of Food—wrote an essay for The New York Review of Books saying, “Someone buying food may be acting not just as a consumer but also as a neighbor, a citizen, a parent, a cook.
 In many cities and towns, farmers’ markets have taken on (and not for the first time) the function of a lively new public square.”

-Farmers markets are booming: in 1994 there were 1,755 nationally and by 2012 there were 7,864, so there may be one closer than you think.
+Farmers markets are booming: in 1994 there were 1,755 nationally and by 2021 there are more than 8,600 according to the Farmers Market Coalition.
+So there may be one closer than you think.
 But how to find them?
 The USDA Agricultural Marketing Service website will provide you with current listings of all farmers markets across the US (search ams.usda.gov/farmersmarkets/).
 If you want to ensure you are at an organic farmers’ market, try organic.org.
 Word of mouth is also a great way to find exactly what you are looking for in your area!